ezzing/3DLayout-documentation/3-Communication.md

     layout.getTotalPower(callback);

-Returns the total power for all the buildings in the project
+Returns the total power for all the buildings in the project.

 #### getPower

     layout.getPower(callback);

-Returns an array of all buildings in the project
+Returns an array of all buildings in the project.

 Each building in the array contains: